Search results

 Read moreThe Corporate Sustainability Due Diligence Directive expert briefing

 The Corporate Sustainability Due Diligence Directive (CSDDD) was adopted on 24 May 2024 and was published in the Official Journal of the EU on 5 July.
-This means the law will enter into force 20 days later on 26 July, and will apply to companies from 2027.
+It entered into force on 26 July, and will apply to companies from 26 July 2028.

 Read moreGreen claims update: June 2024